anmwinter/microBat/README.md

 bats.
 Previous studies5,6 that identified the microbiota of bats have focused on gut and fecal microbiota, with little attention given to the external microbiota.
 Here we show for the first time that there are biogeographic differences in the abundance and diversity of external bat microbiota.

+<br>This information is preliminary and is subject to revision.
+It is being provided to meet the need for timely best science.
+The information is provided on the condition that neither the U.S. Geological Survey nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the information.</br>

 <br>References<br>
 <br>1.
 Gargas, A. et al. Geomyces destructans sp. nov. associated with bat white-nose syndrome.
 Mycotaxon 108, 147-154 (2009).</br>